-Connectedness School Goal: Increase the percentage of students who believe that Cheyenne High School prevents bullying from 60% to 70%.
-Increase the percentage of staff and parents/guardians that believe Cheyenne High School is safe for students from 43% to 53% as measured by the Districtwide Survey.
+School Goal: Increase the percentage of students who believe Cheyenne High School is safe from 50.84% to 60%.
+Increase the percentage of teachers and staff who believe they have many opportunities to influence what happens within the school from 67.19% to 77% by May 2025 as measured by the districtwide survey.
 STIP Connection: Goal 6: All students and adults learn and work together in safe environments where identities and relationships are valued and celebrated.